bryanchw/bryanchw/README.md

 ### Hi there 👋

-My name is Bryan and I'm currently based in Hong Kong, working as a Data Scientist.
+I'm a Data Scientist based in Hong Kong.
 By combining Data Science, AI, and Psychology, I hope to help businesses and individuals better understand why people make the decisions they make and how to optimize behaviors to achieve better outcomes.

-- 🔭 I’m currently working on English and Traditional Chinese NLP related projects
+- 🔭 I’m currently working on English and Traditional Chinese NLP projects
 - 📫 Reach me via bryanchw@umich.edu

 <!--